vishal400/to-do/README.md

-# Calculator React App
+# ToDo React App

 This is a simple todo app built with React.
-You can try it out [here](https://calculator-delta-ten-36.vercel.app/).
+You can try it out [here](https://to-do-orcin-tau.vercel.app/).

 ## About the Project